gridem/DAVE/README.md

 };
 ```

-Number of performed executions to check all variants:
+Number of performed executions to check all variants for the *Calm* version:

 | Proposals | Proposal Nodes, id | Executions |
 |:-:|:-:|--:|